AOSC-Archive/aosc-wiki/developers/aosc-os-maintenance-guidelines.md

 AOSC OS is maintained on an seasonal cycle, and thus revolves around a three-month schedule:

-- The first two months:
+- The first two months - or the development period:
 	- Iteration Plans (e.g. the *[Iteration Plan for Summer 2019](https://github.com/AOSC-Dev/aosc-os-abbs/issues/1896)*)are drafted and published on GitHub as a milestone issue, and updated frequently by maintainers as new updates are made available and built.
 	- Updates are built on all branches and for all ports when applicable.
 - The last month - or the freezing period:
 	- The `stable`, `stable-proposed`, and `explosive` branches continues to receive updates as usual.
 	- The `testing` branch will no longer accept updates unless they are intended for security or bug fixes.
+	- `testing` branch updates will be tested in preparation to become the new basis of `stable`.

 ## The Ports